rsoiffer/Accessible-Wikipedia-Math/README.md

 For more information, see https://en.wikipedia.org/wiki/Wikipedia:Rendering_math

 Note: there is now a wikipedia project to do this conversion directly, but the project currently does not have a timeline for when it will be worked on and completed.
 This add-on fills in the gap until the project is implemented and deployed.

+## Privacy Policy
+This extension does NOT collect any user data.
+What you read on Wikipedia is your business, not ours.